Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The hypergraph Heterogeneous Mean Field

-Fig.~\ref{fig:figstabilityalq} shows the bifurcation diagram of the analytical model defined in Eq.~\ref{eq:mainedod}, as a function of $\alpha$, for different values of the hyperedge size $d$ and the quality ratio $Q$.
+A more general analysis is given in Fig.~\ref{fig:figstabilityalq} showing the bifurcation diagram of the analytical model defined in Eq.~\ref{eq:mainedod}, as a function of the pooling error $\alpha$, for different hyperedge size $d$ and the quality ratio $Q$.
 From left to right, the hyperedge size $d$ increases; and from bottom to top, the quality ratio $Q$ increases, as indicated by the horizontal (for $d$) and vertical (for $Q$) arrows.
-In each panel we consider the couple ($d,Q$), remember that once $(d-1)Q>1$, then the equilibrium $x=0$, (i.e., the population always converges to option $B$) is stable (green curve) provided $\alpha < \alpha_{crit}^{(1)}$ (black diamond) and unstable (red curve) otherwise; the equilibrium $x=1$ (i.e., the population always converges to option $A$) is stable if $\alpha < \alpha_{crit}^{(2)}$ (denoted by a blue star).
-In the panel corresponding to ($d=3,Q=0.45$), the condition $(d-1)Q>1$ is not satisfied and thus the equilibrium $x=0$ is never stable; the equilibrium $x=1$ changes its stability at $\alpha=\alpha_{crit}^{(2)}$ (blue star).
-For all the plots, but for the case just mentioned, the condition $(d - 1)Q > 1$ is always satisfied, and the equilibrium $x = 0$ is stable whenever $\alpha < \alpha_{crit}^{(1)}$.
+The diagram illustrates how the stability of the equilibria changes with $\alpha$ under different structural (hyperedge size) and quality ratio (Q) conditions.
+In each panel we consider the couple ($d,Q$), remember that once $(d-1)Q>1$, then the equilibrium $\langle a^* \rangle=0$, (i.e., the population always converges to option $B$) is stable (green dots with open markers curve) provided $\alpha < \alpha_{crit}^{(1)}$ (black diamond) and unstable (red filled-dot curve) otherwise; the equilibrium $\langle a^* \rangle=1$ (i.e., the population always converges to option $A$) is stable if $\alpha < \alpha_{crit}^{(2)}$ (denoted by a blue star).
+In the panel corresponding to ($d=3,Q=0.45$), the condition $(d-1)Q>1$ is not satisfied and thus the equilibrium $\langle a^* \rangle=0$ is never stable; the equilibrium $\langle a^* \rangle=1$ changes its stability at $\alpha=\alpha_{crit}^{(2)}$ (blue star).
+For all the plots, but for the case just mentioned, the condition $(d - 1)Q > 1$ is always satisfied, and the equilibrium $\langle a^* \rangle = 0$ is stable whenever $\alpha < \alpha_{crit}^{(1)}$.